mangelozzi/rgflow.nvim/README.md

     - You can set it's theme colours.
 However if you are someone you likes to change color scheme a lot, if you use the defaults they will update to some sane defaults based on the applied scheme.
+    - Searches are appended to your command history, so you can easily repeat previous searches
+        - E.g. `:<up>`
 - I can never remember include/exclude globs, this helps.
     - Also has autocomplete for RipGrep flags/options with descriptions
 - Tested on Linux and Windows

 ## Installation